pubuduAeturnum/udacity-ml-scholarship/project/project-report.md

 ```

 ### How much better did your model preform after adding additional features and why do you think that is?
 When add the new features to the dataset the r2 value is increased from 0.914241 to 0.0.914439.
-Therefore, model performance has been increased with the test dataset
+Therefore, model performance has been increased with the test dataset.
+The added additional features into the dataframe assits to catergorize data into further catergories which will assists to produce good best fitted lines associated with the data.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?